Optometric Extension Program

-The OEP Foundation has its origins in a continuing education program developed by the Oklahoma Optometric Association for its members in the 1920s.
+The OEP Foundation has its origins in a continuing education post graduate program developed by the Oklahoma Optometric Association for its members in the 1920s.
 Optometrists E.B.
 Alexander (the secretary of the Oklahoma Extension Program) and A.M.
 Skeffington ("the father of behavioral optometry") have been credited as establishing the OEP Foundation in 1928.
-The OEP Foundation began with 51 members and has developed into an international organization with 3,500 members worldwide.
+The OEP Foundation began with 51 members and has developed into an international organization with 12,000+ participants.
+It offers a certification program for optometrists and therapists.